juxtin/extracter/README.md

 ## TODO

 - [ ] The tests in this repo are massively out of date.
-- [ ] The output should contain at least one fact.
+- [x] The output should contain at least one fact.
+(Done: this is part of the audit now)
-- [ ] The initial scan for facts should cast a broader net.
+- [x] The initial scan for facts should cast a broader net.
 As it is, facts with a malformed "Fact: factname" declaration will probably slip by unnoticed.
+(Done: this scan is now about as aggressive as it reasonably could be)

 ## License